coolinmc6/front-end-dev/questions-javascript.md

 - [Medium: What is Hoisting?](https://codeburst.io/javascript-what-is-hoisting-dfa84512dd28)
 - [FEIH: Explain Hosting](https://github.com/yangshun/front-end-interview-handbook/blob/master/questions/javascript-questions.md#explain-hoisting)
 - [coolinmc6/advanced_javascript](https://github.com/coolinmc6/advanced_javascript#lecture-9-what-is-variable-hoisting)

+### What's the difference between a variable that is: `null`, `undefined` or undeclared?
+How would you go about checking for any of these states?

+### What's a typical use case for anonymous functions?

+### What's the difference between host objects and native objects?

 ### What is "use strict" and what does it do?